oSoc13/Code9000/docs/Database/README.md

 Copyright 2013 OKFN.

 ## **About**
-MWB model is empty, is the structure of the database.
+MWB model is empty, is the structure of the database (OUTDATED).
 The SQL exports on the other hand now contains dummy-data.

 **Tadah**